Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-Project making a Twitter clone with React components and useState/useEffect.
+Project making a sort of Twitter clone with React components and useState/useEffect.

 ## The problem